naaszja/pod3-giphy-saga-project/README.md

 You are given two router modules on the server with stubs for the routes you may need.

-`GET /category` returns a list of all categories from the table ordered by name.
+`GET /api/category` returns a list of all categories from the table ordered by name.
 You may test it if your server is running: [http://localhost:5000/api/category](http://localhost:5000/api/category)

+`/api/favorite` has empty routes for you.

 ## Stretch Features